 Therefore God asks us to cease from our own works and to seek Him continually that we might flow with that completed work and not bring confusion with our own plans and works.

 “One the same side of the net.”
-A simple expression, but it reveals the heart of the “rest of God,” of which the Book of Hebrews speaks.
+A simple expression, but it reveals the heart of the “rest of God,” which the Book of Hebrews speaks of.
 It portrays also the spiritual fulfillment of the Jewish feast of Tabernacles, in which the Fullness of God dwells in the saint.

 For anyone who enters God’s rest also rests from his own work, just as God did from his.
 Let us, therefore, make every effort to enter that rest, so that no one will fall by following their example of disobedience.
 (Hebrews 4:10,11)